-We are seeing a different light and we interpret it as more yellowish, orange light .
+We see a different light, and we interpret it as a more yellowish, orange glow.

-Well, that’s the color temperature: associate a temperature with a wavelength (color)
+Well, that’s the color temperature: associate a climate with a wavelength (color)

-The color temperature tells us, with a single parameter, what is the color dominant of the light that a scene receives.
+The color temperature tells us that the color dominates the light that a scene receives with a single parameter.